thosgood/thosgood.github.io/content/blog/2022-04-25-some-research-questions-from-my-notesbooks.md

 So are these two categories, "complexes of coherent sheaves" and "complexes of sheaves with coherent cohomology" equivalent in the analytic setting?
 In the specific case where $X$ is a smooth compact analytic *surface*, yes!
 This is Corollary 5.2.2 of Bondal and Van den Bergh's "[Generators and representability of functors in commutative and noncommutative geometry](https://arxiv.org/abs/math/0204218)".
 But in higher dimensions, it is (as far as I can tell) still an open question.

 I don't have any particular insight into this problem, except that I think (yet again) that sheaves on the nerve might have something to say about this.
-Furthermore, I haven't read the details of Bondal and Van den Bergh's proofs, nor those in SGA 6, so maybe the following is obvious (or even tautological somehow, actually), but it's intriguing that these hypotheses ($X$ is smooth, compact, and a surface) are exactly those found in Schuster's "[Locally free resolutions of coherent sheaves on surfaces](https://www.degruyter.com/document/doi/10.1515/crll.1982.337.159/html)" which shows that, under there hypothesis, coherent analytic sheaves can be *globally* resolved by locally free sheaves (the *resolution property*).
+Furthermore, I haven't read the details of Bondal and Van den Bergh's proofs, nor those in SGA 6, so probably the following is obvious (or even tautological, actually), but it's intriguing that these hypotheses ($X$ is smooth, compact, and a surface) are exactly those found in Schuster's "[Locally free resolutions of coherent sheaves on surfaces](https://www.degruyter.com/document/doi/10.1515/crll.1982.337.159/html)" which shows that, under these hypothesis, coherent analytic sheaves can be *globally* resolved by locally free sheaves (the *resolution property*).

 ## The resolution property